 Welcome to the Stockton University family!
 We are excited to have you joining our community.
 Please use the resources in this Employee Guide to help you navigate through the transition of becoming a full-fledged employee.

 The New Jersey State Code of Ethics requires all new employees to complete the Ethics Training within 30 days of employment.
 Once completed, forward ethics training completion certificate

-Questions about any of the links below should be directed to the Office of Institutional Diversity & Equity.
+Questions about any of the links below should be directed to the Office of Diversity & Inclusion.

 - Ethics Obligations for State Employees

 - State Ethic's Committee Plain Language Guide